jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-From an end user perspective, and for most organizations, nothing is more important than your team’s ability to recover from a broken build.
-While customers may not notice the steady stream of granular updates that you ship throughout the week, they will definitely notice when your application goes offline after broken code slips through your test suite.
+The way user's, and most org's, see it, nothing is more important than your team's ability to recover from a broken build.
+Customers are unlikely to notice the steady stream of granular updates made throughout the week, but they damn well will notice when broken code slips through your test suite.
 {{% /note %}}

 ---